 - 1. Eligible employees are entitled to receive FMLA leave for up to twelve (12) weeks in a rolling twelve (12) month period, with medical insurance offered at the same terms as while working.
 Military Caregiver leave may extend up to twenty-six (26) weeks in a rolling twelve (12) month period. - 2.
 The twelve (12) month period is measured on a "rolling" basis, backward from the day the FMLA period would begin. - 3.
 To compute twelve (12) weeks of leave, if an employee is absent for an entire work week, this constitutes one (1) calendar week of leave.
 If an employee is absent for a portion of a work week, only the actual work days are counted toward the twelve (12) week total.
 Dependent upon the schedule of the department, individual days absent will be added until the total constitutes a regular one (1) week schedule. - 4.
-In all cases except leave for a birth, adoption or foster of a child, employees may apply to take leave on an intermittent basis, or to work a reduced schedule. - 5.
+An eligible employee must exercise consecutive leave to care for a healthy_newly born, adopted, or fostered child.
+However, other types of FMLA may be taken intermittently or by means of a reduced or modified schedule when necessary and appropriate.
+An employee who requests intermittent leave must work with the County whenever possible to ensure that the schedule of leave does not unduly disrupt work.
+During intermittent leave, an employee may be placed in a different job at the same rate of pay to facilitate work flow. - 5.
 Spouses.
 When both a husband and a wife are employed, their combined right to a leave of absence to care for a child or parent is 12 weeks in a rolling 12-month period. - 6.
 Employees will be required to utilize any sick leave time that he/she has accrued during any FMLA leave.
 If all sick leave time has been exhausted, employees must use available vacation leave during FMLA leave.
 If an eligible employee does not have paid leave time accrued, and the leave qualifies under FMLA, the time off of work will be granted, but the leave time will be unpaid.
 On a case-by-case basis, employees may elect to use partial sick and/or vacation leave to cover insurance costs rather than utilizing leave to cover a full pay period as approved by the Human Resources director or designee. - 7.
 Employees approved for FMLA leave are entitled to be reinstated to their former job or to a comparable job with the same compensation when the employee returns to work. - 8.
 Family and Medical Leave will run concurrently with any other types of leave granted/requested.